aaronskepasts/SolienGallery/README.md

 # Solien Gallery

-To learn more about this project, please read the doumentation in the documentation folder.
+To learn more about this project, please read further in the documentation folder.

 If you're interested in the project at large checkout the ProjectOverview.
 If you're interested in the system and design, take a look at the ProgrammersGuide.